pistegamez/duckface/README.md

 - duckface push animation
 - localization support
 - add sprite and or tile collision info to collisionboxes
+- different death animations for different damage types

 ### Known Bugs
+- it seems that pressing reset at a precise moment after winning sets speed record to 0
 - skipping title with touch does not work

 ### Editor features / bugs